dbmcclain/Astronomy/README.md

 - Converts a GCRS vector to mean position at epoch.
 - _epoch_ defaults to `(CURRENT-EPOCH)`.
 - Reported RA and Dec refer to classical positions at the equinox of the epoch.
+- Output conversion, from GCRS J2000.0 to your _epoch_ uses Long Term Precession.
 - This command would be useful for session planning, where your catalog should contain mean places at your chosen epoch.

 ```